jnaulet/OpenPicoRTOS/README.md

 not be tested for one reason or the other.

 This code should be considered highly experimental until validation.

+## Integration in your workflow

+In order to make picoRTOS easy to integrate in your embedded standalone projects, a new 'make deploy' target has been added.

+This will deploy a minimalistic picoRTOS tree in your working directory, containing only the files/drivers you need in order to build your project (except the linker files), thus eliminating the potential dead code issue.

+Here's the basic workflow:

+    # cp path/to/picoRTOS/samples/Makefile.in Kbuild
+    # make -f Kbuild menuconfig

+Here you can configure your project according to your needs

+    # make -f Kbuild deploy

+This will create the corresponding picoRTOS tree & a picoRTOS/Makefile.in file you can include in your own Makefile.

+You can then add the Kbuild, tree, include/generated/config.h and even the .config in your git/svn/other repository.

 ## Featured demos